FrankWorldview/blockchain/solidity/React.md

 export default FetchDataOnMount;
 ```
+In this example:

-In this example, useEffect fetches data from an API only once when the component mounts because the dependency array is empty ([]).
++ useEffect fetches data from an API only once when the component mounts.
++ Since the dependency array is empty ([]), this effect will not run again, even if the component re-renders.

 Example 2:
 ```